 Degrees in STEM and health fields

 UW STEM and health degrees are offered at the bachelor’s and graduate/professional levels.
-UW-Platteville does not currently offer degrees in health programs.
-UW Colleges does not offer a STEM or health degree, but provides the foundation for students interested in STEM or health majors through a certificate program and areas of emphasis in STEM or health-related fields.
+UW-Platteville did not confer degrees in health programs prior to 2021-22.
+UW Colleges did not offer a STEM or health degree, but provided the foundation for students interested in STEM or health majors through a certificate program and areas of emphasis in STEM or health-related fields.
 UW and national proportions are based on bachelor’s and graduate/professional level degrees.
 National proportions are based on public four-year institutions.
 Source: National Center for Education Statistics (NCES) Integrated Postsecondary Education Data System (IPEDS).